shane-gooch/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    - The DOM is the document object model and acts as an interface to interact with a web page.

 2. What is an event?
+    - When a user has any interaction with a webpage such as clicking, moving the mouse, scrolling, or pressing a key on the keyboard.

 3. What is an event listener?
+    - An event listener is a function that reacts to an event being triggered.
+Once triggered the event listener will use a callback to illustrate a sort of interaction with the user.

 4. Why would we convert a NodeList into an Array?
+    -  Although a NodeList is array-like it lacks the functionality of an actual array.
+By converting to an Array, it gives us more tools to manipulate and grab data from the data set.

 5. What is a component?
+    - Components are reusable pieces of code which could be may up of HTML, CSS, and/or JavaScript.
+The purpose of components is to create stand-alone code that could easily be integrated into other projects/use by other developers.

 ### Git Set up